Sally Kornbluth

-Sally Ann Kornbluth (born 1960) is an American cell biologist, currently serving as the 18th president of the Massachusetts Institute of Technology in January 2023.
+Sally Ann Kornbluth (born 1960) is an American cell biologist, currently serving as the 18th president of the Massachusetts Institute of Technology since January 2023.
 She served as provost of Duke University from July 2014 to December 2022.

 Early life and education

-Kornbluth was born in Paterson, New Jersey, and grew up in Fair Lawn, New Jersey, graduating in 1978 from Fair Lawn High School.
-Her father George was an accountant and her mother, Marisa Galvany, was an opera singer.
+Kornbluth was born in Paterson, New Jersey, and grew up in Fair Lawn, New Jersey.
+She graduated in 1978 from Fair Lawn High School.
+Her father George was an accountant, and her mother, Marisa Galvany, was an opera singer.

 Kornbluth received a Bachelor of Arts with a major in political science from Williams College in 1982 and a Bachelor of Arts in natural sciences with a specialisation in genetics from the University of Cambridge in 1984.
 She received a Doctor of Philosophy in molecular oncology from Rockefeller University in 1989.

 While at Emmanuel College, Cambridge, she was a Herchel Smith Scholar.
 She worked at the laboratory of Hidesaburo Hanafusa when at Rockefeller University, and performed postdoctoral training with John Newport at the University of California, San Diego.